chesscoders/netopia-card/README.md

 | privateKey           | `String`  | Private key provided by Mobilpay |
 | sandbox              | `Boolean` | Use for sandbox                  |

-If you saved the signature, the public key, and the private key in the `.env` file, you do not have to provide the constructor with no parameter.
+If you saved the signature, the public key, and the private key in the `.env` file, you do not have to provide the constructor with parameters.
 These will be taken from the environment variables if they exist.

 ```javascript
 const netopia = new Netopia();